brachtco/know-your-music/README.md

 When the user types an artist name into the input field and clicks submit the artist information will appear on the screen including:

-- Name of the artists
+- Name of the artist
 - A short bio of the artist with a link to Last.fm with more details
 - An image of one of the artist albums
 - The genres of the artist